 It’s been a big year for the Australian defence sector.
-Investment in defence projects has been ramping up, causing the industry to grow at an almost unprecedented rate, and 2019 was no different.
-We’ve seen multiple projects being awarded across all four of the sea, land, air, and ICT sectors, as well as both primes and SMEs kicking into gear to deliver on defence capability requirements.
+Investment in Defence projects has been ramping up, causing the industry to grow at an unprecedented rate.
+We’ve seen multiple projects being awarded across sea, land, air, ICT/cyber and space sectors, as well as both primes and SMEs kicking into gear to deliver on Defence capability requirements.

-As the end of the year fast approaches, we’re taking a minute to reflect on the year that was, as well as think about the exciting challenges coming up.
-We sat down with defence recruitment consultants Olivia Agate, Sophie Richards and Tom Butters, as well as our Director & Defence Sector Lead, Rob Kremer, to get an idea of the trends they’re seeing across industry.
+We sat down with defence industry recruitment consultants Pat Horwood, Dawn Newton and Tom Butters, as well as our Director & Defence Sector Lead, Rob Kremer, to get an idea of the trends they’re seeing across industry.

 WHAT IS THE BIGGEST CHALLENGE YOU SEE INDUSTRY FACING AT THE MOMENT?

 Tom Butters (TB): Lack of highly skilled candidates at every level.
-Even a couple of years ago there was a plentiful supply of candidates for most roles.
+Four or five years ago there was a plentiful supply of candidates for most roles.
 These days, it is difficult to find skilled people that are tried and tested in the industry, even for roles that are junior or at a lower skill level.
-Very few companies are willing to take people without defence industry experience.
+Very few companies are open to taking people without defence industry experience.
 Now that all the highly skilled are employed elsewhere, organisations are looking for people with any defence industry experience, even if they don’t have all the skills they need.

-WHAT ARE 3 THINGS JOB SEEKERS SHOULD CONSIDER AS THE DEFENCE INDUSTRY GROWS?
+WHAT SHOULD JOB SEEKERS CONSIDER AS THE DEFENCE INDUSTRY GROWS?

-Olivia Agate (OA): The industry is booming at the moment, so longevity is increasing.
+Pat Horwood (PH): The industry is booming.
 The demand for workers is high and will stay this way for a while.
-Even historically, the defence industry has experiences fewer ups and downs than others.
+Even historically, the defence industry has experienced fewer ups and downs than others.

 WHAT DO YOU SEE AS THE BEST THING ABOUT WORKING IN DEFENCE INDUSTRY AS A WHOLE?